symfony/symfony-docs/components/validator/resources.rst

 the metadata must be passed to the validation methods.

 Class metadata can be defined in a configuration file or in the class itself.
-The Validator component retrieves that metadata using a set of loaders.
+The Validator component collects that metadata using a set of loaders.

 .. seealso::